Chauvet-DJ/INTIMFREESPOT60ILS/README.md

 1. Download the zip file onto your computer and extract the folder.
 2. Transfer the contents from the zip file onto a USB thumb drive.
 3. Hold down the menu button then power on the fixture to put it into upload mode.
 4. Insert the USB thumb drive into the USB port on the rear of your fixture.
-The GigBAR MOVE + ILS will automatically find the firmware and apply it.
+The Intimidator Free Spot 60 ILS will automatically find the firmware and apply it.
 5. The fixture will reset itself automatically and display the new firmware version during start up.
 6. The USB thumb drive can be removed after the fixture restarts.